Linas819/Warehouse-Management/README.md

 2. Person can add/delete items in warehouse inventory.
 3. Person can edit item's attributes (name, price, quantity).
 4. Person can check the history of item's price/quantity.
+5. Person can registr new users and assign them accesability rights for features in the web app
+6. Person can check orders
+7. Person can add, delete and change orders
+8. Person can complete orders and save payslips of the order

 ## Services used
 ### Front-End